- Assistance in selecting a reliable partner

 Logity Dispatch's job is to provide the best loads in the market for every driver.
 Our expert team ensures that drivers from any region and state get high-quality and best-paying loads.

 We’ve touched on a few of the benefits of factoring for a trucking company, but let’s break these down in more detail.
 It’s not unusual for drivers to feel a little reluctant to part with a portion of their profits, and this is a necessary fact of working with a factoring service for the trucking industry.
 However, the small amount of lost profit can actually lead to serious advantages for businesses and drivers and can even see you increasing your profits over the long term.

 - Swift capital upfront

 There can often be a lag between taking on a job and then getting paid for it.
 While this is not always a problem — for example, while business is good and while company revenue is high — it can cause serious disadvantages for drivers in leaner times.
 It’s also not fair, as the truck driver has held up their end of the deal and has still not been paid.

 With factoring, there is no such concern.
-Money is paid upfront by the third-party factoring company, and the truck driver receives their capital up swiftly and without delay.
+Money is paid upfront by the third-party freight factoring or trucking factoring company, and the truck driver receives their capital up swiftly and without delay.

 - A more reliable source of revenue

 Forecasting and projecting for the future can be difficult for truck drivers.
 Even when orders are coming in, it is likely that many of the payments on these orders will be delayed, meaning that drivers cannot predict precisely when they will receive the money that is owed to them.
 This is a major issue, particularly when it comes to securing loans or investment for business growth projects.
 To put it simply, a lack of reliability makes it hard for truck drivers and owner-operators to grow their business in the way they’d like.